 Tumeric/Curcumin - Use good curcumin product such as Meriva-500 (2-3 caps BID) from Thorne or take 2-3 Tablespoons of turmeric twice per day.
 I have found the Meriva to work well, although anytime you take curcumin it helps to take some whole Turmeric also with it.
 Meriva by Thorne is nice if you don't like taking large doses of tumeric.
 Some folks get tired of the taste and others are fine with it.

 Green tea - 1-2 cups per day.
 Drink before 3PM.
 I prefer this but also consider Green tea polyphenols - Take 500 mg BID or two cups of strong green tea per day. epigallo-catechine gallate (Green tea catechins):(EGCG), a major (and the most active) component of green tea extracts inhibits TGF-beta.

-Magnesium glycinate or citrate is helpful with spasms often also.
+Magnesium glycinate or citrate is needed as a cofactor of SAMe.
+It is helpful with spasms often also.
 Spasms can be from other things, but low magnesium is common.
 If you take too much you will have diarrhea and it can irritate your gut.